Criminal record screening and clearance

-Note: Fieldwork in a clinical setting outside of Western Australia may require additional clearance checks.
-The onus is on you to obtain this information from your fieldwork host organisation.
+Fieldwork in a setting outside of Western Australia may require additional clearance checks.
+The onus is on you to obtain this information from your placement provider.

 National Criminal History Record Check